 Unlike coq au vin which has “wine” in the name, a blanquette does not necessarily have to include wine.
 While a boeuf bourguinon marinates the beef for hours, the wine in a creamy chicken blanquette recipe is more limited.

+At its base, the sauce is similar to a velouté or béchamel sauce, and so doesn’t need wine.
 It adds a supplemental note to the chicken, but is not mandatory, if you don’t drink alcohol or if you are serving the dish to small children.

 Make sure you buy a table wine however, and save the good stuff to drink!
 If you are not sure of the difference, you can read more about reading French wine labels here.

 What to serve with it?

 Mashed potatoes go really well with creamy chicken blanquette, as well as tagliatelle pasta.